tjhickey724/compiler_design/code/MiniC/PA2.md

 Step 1.
 Download the file [PA2.jj](./PA2.jj) and the folder [test](./test), to your computer (or download this entire MiniC folder!)
 Also find the javacc.jar file and download it to your folder.

 Step 2.
-Test the code as it is
+Test the code as it is using the following commands...
 ```
 java -classpath javacc.jar javacc PA2.jj
 java PA2.java